10 Child-Friendly Ways to Visualise Sound at Home

 • Fine sand or salt

-1. Sprinkle a thin, even layer of sand or salt over the surface of the metal baking sheet.
+1. Sprinkle a thin, even layer of sand or salt on the baking sheet.

-3. Use the violin bow to draw along the edge of the sheet or tap it with the metal rod to create vibrations.
+3. Draw the violin bow along the edge or tap it with a metal rod.

 Objective: Feel and see sound vibrations using a balloon.